 Who should consider Spectrum Scholars?

-Students with autism pursuing an undergraduate degree in Computer & Information Sciences (CIS) or Electrical & Computer Engineering (ECE) are eligible, and five to eight students are accepted into the program each year.
+First priority is given to students with autism pursuing an undergraduate degree in Computer & Information Sciences (CIS) or Electrical & Computer Engineering (ECE).
+Five to eight students are accepted into the program each year.
 Spectrum Scholars is designed for talented in-state and out-of-state students willing to participate in coaching, mentoring and other activities in addition to their rigorous academic program in the College of Engineering.
 Students with autism who are ready to develop and pursue their goals, increase their self-awareness and become effective self-advocates are encouraged to apply.

 The Spectrum Scholars experience